DaniilZinoviev/sortable-table/README.md

 # Sortie
-Sort list of different types of toys
+Sort list for different types of something